Dharshini13/time_period_table/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+**Our Suggestions **
+1. This task can also be accomplished using a calendar component.
+2. We can bind data to the calendar instead of creating a table.
+3. This will resemble Google Calendar's appearance.
+4. When we click on a specific date, we can display a popup with the data, and we can also edit that popup.
+5. In the popup, we can include a "Save" button, which will save the edited data.